 - "The white boy troubles".
 Artificial Rhonda seems to be more interested in starting a career.
 This track is musically made up of three blocks:

 a) Bass motif following the blues scheme.

 b) The "Amnerika" melody re-appears, first solo, next over a bass line.
-None of the couple of "Amnerika" appearances on CD give me sufficient direct clues to transcribe its rhythm other than by approximation.
-For that reason I'm here including only a midi fragment and no note example, not even a sketch.
-"Amnerika" as a score already exists and it has been used by the Ensemble Modern, so I don't feel like investing hours to figure it out in detail by myself.
+The opening bars of this piece in a vocal version are included in the Civilization, phaze III section.
+It's very hard to transcribe.
+For that reason I'm here including only a midi fragment and no note example of this section.
+"Amnerika" as a score already exists and it has been used by the Ensemble Modern, so I don't feel like investing hours to figure out every detail by myself.
 The note durations of the melody are irregular and its melodic line moves along varying scales.
 The fragment included in the midi example goes as E-D-D-E-A-G-D, followed by D-Eb-D-C-C-B-C. It's played over a steady bass line, here alternating Bb and Ab, thus not interacting with it.

 The white boy troubles, fragment (midi file)